mattwarren/mattwarren.github.io/_posts/2019-01-21-Stackwalking-in-the-.NET-Runtime.md

 ### Differences between Windows and Unix

-To further complicate things, the 'native code unwinding' uses a different mechanism for 'Windows' v.
+However, to further complicate things, the 'native code unwinding' uses a different mechanism for 'Windows' v.
 'Unix', as explained in [coreclr/issues/#177 (comment)](https://github.com/dotnet/coreclr/issues/177#issuecomment-73648128):

 > 1. **Stack walker for managed code**.
 JIT will generate regular Windows style unwinding info.
 We will reuse Windows unwinder code that we currently have checked in for debugger components for unwinding calls in managed code on Linux/Mac.
 Unfortunately, this work requires changes in the runtime that currently cannot be tested in the CoreCLR repo so it is hard to do this in the public right now.
 But we are working on fixing that because, as I mentioned at the beginning, our goal is do most work in the public.
 > 2. **Stack walker for native code**.
 Here, in addition to everything else, we need to allow GC to unwind native stack of any thread in the current process until it finds a managed frame.
 Currently we are considering using libunwind (http://www.nongnu.org/libunwind) for unwinding native call stacks. @janvorli did some prototyping/experiments and it seems to do what we need.
 If you have any experience with this library or have any comments/suggestions please let us know.

-So there are 2 different 'unwind' mechanism depending if the code is 'managed' or 'native', we will discuss how the "*stack walker for managed code*" works in [Unwinding 'JITted' Code](#unwinding-jitted-code).
+This also shows that there are 2 different 'unwind' mechanisms for 'managed' or 'native' code, we will discuss how the "*stack walker for managed code*" works in [Unwinding 'JITted' Code](#unwinding-jitted-code).

 There is also some more information in [coreclr/issues/#177 (comment)](https://github.com/dotnet/coreclr/issues/177#issuecomment-73803242):

 > My current work has two parts, as @sergiy-k has already mentioned.
 The **windows style unwinder that will be used for the jitted code** and **Unix unwinder for native code** that uses the libunwind's low level `unw_xxxx` functions like `unw_step` etc.

 So, for 'native code' the runtime uses an OS specific mechanism, i.e. on Unix the [Open Source 'libunwind' library](https://github.com/libunwind/libunwind) is used.
-You can see the differences in action [here](https://github.com/dotnet/coreclr/blob/release/2.2/src/vm/amd64/gmsamd64.cpp#L54-L74), under Windows `Thread::VirtualUnwindCallFrame(..)` ([implementation](https://github.com/dotnet/coreclr/blob/release/2.2/src/vm/stackwalk.cpp#L552-L671)) is called, but on Unix (i.e. `FEATURE_PAL`) `PAL_VirtualUnwind(..)` ([implementation](https://github.com/dotnet/coreclr/blob/release/2.2/src/pal/src/exception/seh-unwind.cpp#L249-L349)) is called instead:
+You can see the differences in the code below (from [here](https://github.com/dotnet/coreclr/blob/release/2.2/src/vm/amd64/gmsamd64.cpp#L54-L74)), under Windows `Thread::VirtualUnwindCallFrame(..)` ([implementation](https://github.com/dotnet/coreclr/blob/release/2.2/src/vm/stackwalk.cpp#L552-L671)) is called, but on Unix (i.e. `FEATURE_PAL`) `PAL_VirtualUnwind(..)` ([implementation](https://github.com/dotnet/coreclr/blob/release/2.2/src/pal/src/exception/seh-unwind.cpp#L249-L349)) is called instead:

 ``` cpp
 #ifndef FEATURE_PAL